Jeju SK FC

-Jeju SK FC (제주 SK FC) is a South Korean professional football club based in Jeju Province that competes in the K League 1, the top division in South Korea.
+Jeju SK FC (제주 SK FC) is a South Korean professional football club based in Jeju Province that competes in the K League 1, the top division of the South Korean football league system.
 In the past, the club has been known as the Yukong Elephants, Bucheon SK, and Jeju United.

 History

 The club was founded on 17 December 1982 as Yukong FC, becoming the second professional football club to be established in South Korea.
 The club's mascot was an elephant and the team became known as the Yukong Elephants.
 It was owned and financially supported by the Sunkyoung Group's subsidiary, Yukong (currently SK Group's "SK Energy"), along with Seoul, Incheon, and Gyeonggi as its franchise.
 Yukong FC was a founding member of the Korean Super League, South Korea's first professional football league and forerunner to the K League.
 Yukong Elephants won the league championship on only one occasion, in 1989.

 When the Super League was established there was no home and away system, but following its implementation in 1987, Yukong FC was initially based within the Seoul Metropolitan Area.
 From 1990, the club shared Dongdaemun Stadium in Seoul with Ilhwa Chunma and LG Cheetahs.
 In 1992, the three clubs even allowed spectators to use their club memberships to watch each other's home matches.

 As part of the K League's decentralization policy, in 1995 the Seoul government gave an eviction order to the three clubs based in Seoul (Yukong Elephants, LG Cheetahs and Ilhwa Chunma).
 However, they guaranteed that if clubs built a football-specific stadium in Seoul, they could have a Seoul franchise and return to Seoul.
 As a result, the three clubs were forced to move their home base from Seoul to other cities.